jangevaare/Pathogen.jl/README.md

 2. Create the following risk functions.
 These risk functions are the components of event (disease state transition) rates.

+        function sparks_func(parameters::Vector{Float64}, population::DataFrame, i::Int64)
+          # function of risk factors associated with transmission of an infection from an
+          # external disease source to a susceptible individual i
+        end

         function susceptibility_func(parameters::Vector{Float64}, population::DataFrame, i::Int64)
           # function of risk factors associated with the susceptibility of a susceptible
           # individual i